Chapter 4:

 “Now come on, let’s get to the capital.
 It’s almost sundown.”
 He motioned, and the pair walked in the direction of the lustrous capital city.

 Lawrence didn’t even realize it, but he was correct.
-The sun was nearly hidden over the horizon as he looked at it briefly, squinting his eyes.
+The sun was nearly hidden over the horizon as he looked at it briefly, squinting into the peach-red and orange sky just beyond the mountains behind the capital city.

 …

-Just as the sun began to set, they arrived outside a large mansion made of dark wood with tan accents.
+Just as the sun fully set, the pair arrived outside a large mansion made of dark wood with tan accents.

-An iron fence with stone pillars surrounded it as support.
+An iron fence with stone pillars supported it.
 The front yard was a burgeoning garden with rose bushes.
-Dozens of vibrant-colored flowers inhabited the yard, like something you’d see in Heaven.
+Dozens of vibrant-colored flowers inhabited the yard, like something one would see in the Garden of Eden.

-“This is your home, the residence of the Blackwood Family.”
+“This is your home, the residence of the Blackwood Family,” Bernard revealed, standing next to Lawrence.

 It was almost odd to call any place home.
 In my past life, I rarely considered my house a home.
 It was just an empty building with my books.
 It was so quiet most of the time that hearing floorboards creak was abnormal.